Top 10 things to do in Amsterdam

 Take a seat on the terrace in all weather

 No matter if it’s overcast, cold, raining or snowing, you’ll always find people sitting outside on a terrace enjoying coffee, a beer or a snack.
 And there’s plenty of bars and cafes in Amsterdam that prepare for these all-weather visitors by providing cosy blankets and heaters in the winter.
-A couple of bars will even light outdoor fires for guests to gather around, such a Meneer Nieges in Westerpark or Amsterdam Noord’s beachside spot Pllek.
+A couple of bars will even light outdoor fires for guests to gather around, such as Meneer Nieges or Amsterdam Noord’s beachside spot Pllek.